embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

     setup.

 ## Package Installation
+**Docker** is the only non-default package that needs to be installed on the remote host.

 * apt
 * portage

 ## Docker Container Management
-* TODO: explain Docker as eval winner
+By the time of the design phase, it hasn't been clear yet which container utility will be used to implement the abstraction.
+The [container utility evaluation](container-utility.md) has chosen **Docker**.
+The necessary steps for setting up the container infrastructure during the setup can now be listed, in order to find the right tool for the setuproutine.

-As specified in the [RootFS evaluation](rootfs.md#conclusion), the RootFS buildroutine needs Gentoo portage.
+As specified in the [RootFS
+evaluation](rootfs.md#conclusion), the RootFS buildroutine needs Gentoo portage.
 Therefore, the Docker images for the buildserver components will be based on stage3 archives too.

 * Download Gentoo stage3 archives for
     * buildmaster - native machine architecture